Back to articles

 2. Determining Protein Structure and Function: The sequence of exons within a gene directly influences the structure and function of the resulting protein.
 Different combinations of exons, through processes such as alternative splicing, can produce protein isoforms with distinct properties, allowing for functional diversity.

 4. Recognition of Splicing Signals: Exons contain specific sequences, such as splice sites, that the splicing machinery recognizes during mRNA processing.
-These sequences help ensure that splicing together of exons are correct and introns are removed, producing mature mRNA.
+These sequences help ensure that the exons are joined correctly and the introns are removed, producing mature mRNA.

 5. Maintenance of Genetic Integrity: Exons are often more conserved across species than introns, indicating their importance in maintaining the integrity of genetic information.
 Mutations within exons can significantly affect protein structure and function, leading to various genetic disorders or diseases.